turingschool/front-end-curriculum/projects/module-3/stretch.md

 Writing bug-free code can be made easier by adding some very common workflow tooling.
 Here are just a few you will see on the job, and learning these will make you productive in your job sooner.
 If you're interested in this category, then you must complete all listed here:

 * Continuous Integration (using Travis CI or Github Actions)
-* git hooks (add pre-commit hook to check for linter error and forgotten `console.log`s and deny the commit until those are fixed)
 * Deployment to production with Heroku
-* Automatic deployment to Heroku when a PR is merged to `master` on GitHub
+* Automatic deployment to Heroku when a PR is merged to `main` on GitHub

 #### Testing

 For those who just can't get enough testing, there is another testing subject we haven't touched on: end-to-end testing.
 This is another type of testing that loads your app in a browser and clicks on buttons/types in forms automatically.
-The technology we would like to see used here is called Cypress, which is a very popular E2E testing tool.
+The technology we would like to see used here is called Cypress, which is a very popular E2E testing tool which is framework-agnostic!

+* Cypress

 If you choose this, then all of your large/important integration tests should be done with Cypress.
 Unit tests should still be done using React Testing Library.

-#### React Hooks

-React "hooks" is a way of writing React components that are all functional - no class components needed.
-Lifecycle methods and state are wrapped up into hooks.
-Choosing this means you will create your application in React, and all of your components should be functional.
-You should be utilizing hooks to manage your state and lifecycle needs.

 #### Another Framework